Day 5 – Eurostar to Amsterdam; Scenic Rhine Highlights Boarding

 Our room is, well, roomy and includes a private balcony with a retractable full wall window and blackout blinds.
 The bathroom is perfectly sized, such that Dan can have a comfortable shower.
 And it’s a multi-head shower too.
 Everything is included, except the massages and facials.
 We have a stocked mini-bar, walking sticks, an umbrella, bathrobes, blankets to take outside.

-Every night before supper there’s a talk of the next day’s itinerary and what to expect.
+Every night before supper there’s a Daily Port Talk with our Cruise Director Cathy (Canadian in the house!) to tell us about the next day’s itinerary and what to expect.
 We have a butler, housekeeping comes in every day, and does turn down service every night leaving chocolates on our pillows.
 We get one complimentary laundry service up to 1 kg.
 I could go on, but really, just look them up.
 It’s easier.

 The day we arrived, despite being exhausted, we went for a walk in Zaandam, looking for the Inntel Hotel.
 Our butler Amel mentioned it looks like it was made out of legos, so we were curious.
 Sure enough, it looks like it was made of legos!